 At the age of twelve, Sophie Caco is sent from her impoverished village of Croix-des-Rosets to New York, to be reunited with a mother she barely remembers.
 There she discovers secrets that no child should ever know, and a legacy of shame that can be healed only when she returns to Haiti--to the women who first reared her.
 What ensues is a passionate journey through a landscape charged with the supernatural and scarred by political violence, in a novel that bears witness to the traditions, suffering, and wisdom of an entire people.

-- Alexa Urra, Manager, Academic Support Services
+- Alexa Urra, Assistant Director, Academic Support Services

-- Douglas Hasty, First Year Experience Librarian, FIU Libraries
+- Douglas Hasty, First-Year Experience Librarian, FIU Libraries

 - Amy Galpin, Chief Curator, Frost Art Museum